Holonomies and cohomology for cocycles over partially hyperbolic diffeomorphisms: Cohomology of cocycles

 \end{definition}

 Intertwining the standard holonomies of cocycles is an important property of a conjugacy $C$.
 It is clear from the proof that it implies continuity of $C$.
-Further, it can be uses to study higher regularity of the conjugacy, see \cite{NT} for non-commutative cocycles over hyperbolic systems and \cite{W} for real-valued cocycles over accessible partially hyperbolic systems.
+Further, it can be uses to study higher regularity of the conjugacy, see \cite{NT} for results on non-commutative cocycles over hyperbolic systems and \cite{W} for real-valued cocycles over accessible partially hyperbolic systems.
 In contrast to real-valued cocycles, however, even continuous conjugacy between fiber bunched cocycles does not necessarily intertwine their standard holonomies.

-\begin{proposition} For any $0<\beta'<1$, there exist a smooth cocycle $\A$ and a constant cocycle $\B$ over an Anosov automorphism of $\T^2$ that are fiber-bunched with $\beta=1$ and conjugate via a $\beta'$-H\"older function $C$, but neither $C$ nor any other conjugacy between $\A$ and $\B$ intertwines their standard holonomies. \end{proposition}
+\begin{proposition} For any $0<\beta'<\beta\le1$, there exist a smooth cocycle $\A$ and a constant cocycle $\B$ over an Anosov automorphism of $\,\T^2$ that are $\beta$ fiber-bunched and conjugate via a $\beta'$-H\"older function $C$, but there is no $\beta$-H\"older conjugacy between $\A$ and $\B$ and no conjugacy intertwines their standard holonomies. \end{proposition}

 The next proposition gives a general sufficient condition for intertwining.

 \begin{proposition} Suppose that cocycles $\A$ and $\B$ are $\beta$ fiber bunched.
 Then any $\beta$-H\"older conjugacy $C$ between them intertwines their standard holonomies. \end{proposition}